lo3-lang/lo3/README.md

 ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues/lo3-lang/lo3-core)

 > Currently the code is only available in linux, because in windows there is no getline ...
+> NOTE: Claude Code is not used for the core func of this repo.
+Only for bug fixes (human in a loop - version)

 ## What is this language about?
 lo3 is a token based interpreted programming language written in C.